cap-js/docs/node.js/cds-plugins.md

 ## Auto-Configuration

-Plugins can also add new config settings, thereby providing auto configuration.
+Plugins can also add new configuration settings, thereby providing auto configuration.
 Simply add a `cds` section to your *package.json* file, as you would do in a project's *package.json*.

 For example, this is the configuration provided by the new SQLite service package `@cap-js/sqlite`: